 - Engage with people (and your early adopters) via social media.
-Let them connect to you on all the social mediums.
-Recognize them publicly on all social mediums.
+Let them connect to you on all the social media websites.
+Recognize them publicly on all social media.
 People love recognition and appreciation.
 This will motivate them to share your message in their networks.

 - Solve problems of your buyer persona by using content marketing.
-Use CTAs for conversions at the end of information page.
+Use CTAs for conversions at every appropriate step that you deem necessary.
 Motivate them to refer a friend by an incentive.

 - Run contests and sweepstakes.
 People love to participate in contests to prove themselves.
 I loved Gary Vaynerchuk’s sweepstakes contest he ran while promoting his latest book Jab Jab Jab Right Hook.
-I wanted to show you how it looks, but unfortunately the contest has ended.
-However, you can look at some great examples from this post of Social Media Examiner.
+You can look at some great examples from this post of Social Media Examiner.

-- Keep connected with them on email.
+- Keep connected with the users on email.
 Paddy Cosgrave emails me almost monthly and asks for feedback on different things related to Web Summit 2014.
-How they can improve it?
-What should be added?
-This will help you understand how much a person is connected with you and your service, product, or event.
+How can they improve it?
+What should they add?
+This will help you understand how much a person can connect with you and your service, product, or event.